Skip to main content

 Iranians who are celebrating a death and dismissing the dead

 In the neighborhood where I live, there is an Iranian grocery store and a bakery inside, which I usually go to.
 The grocery store's owner is a pro-Shah.
 The entire store is decorated with mini Lion and Sun flags.
 Last night at seven o'clock, I went to get bread and saw a long line.
-I forced myself to wait in line, which I usually don't, unless I starve.
+I forced myself to wait in line, which I usually don't, unless I am starving.
 Within moments, I noticed middle-aged women in the line had their phones out of their purses, showing each other photos of men with white and black turbans.
 I saw one of those photos from a distance; it was of Gholam-Hossein Mohseni-Eje'i, the former Iranian minister of intelligence.

 A tall, middle-aged woman with a large bracelet on her right hand said to the woman in front of her, "kasafat ra nabudash kardan" - they eliminated that filt.
 She meant Ali Khamenei.
 One of the women replied, "dasti shon dard nakuna -- thank you so much.
 "They hit him in a way we didn't expect," she added with a bit of stupification performance.